Information About Alcohol & Other Drugs

 Psychoactive drugs are not new.
-They have been used as a shortcut to altered consciousness for much of the history of human beings.
-The use of drugs such as alcohol, opiates, marijuana, psychedelic mushrooms, cocaine, tobacco and other mood altering drugs have been documented for centuries in most human societies.
+They have been used as a shortcut to altered consciousness for much of human history.
+The use of drugs such as alcohol, opiates, marijuana, psychedelic mushrooms, cocaine, tobacco, and other mood altering drugs have been documented for centuries in most human societies.
 Why?
 Because they work!
 They seem to take care of problems and they allow us to have experiences that may not be so accessible without drugs.
 We realized early in our history that drugs could be used…

 …as medicines.
 Some drugs work wonderfully well for pain control, sedation and anxiety relief.
 Others control diarrhea and cramps or take care of other symptoms of disease.
 Sometimes they even cure disease.